Ryuk-me/Google-Meet-Attender-LNMEE/README.md

 This bot will only work with `B SEE A 2019 Batccch` if you are not from this batccch then do some changes in python file it should work for you as well.

-Turn Off two step verification if enabled.
+Turn Off two step verification if enabled in your gmail account.

 Dont use your primary gmail account.

+For any reason if your google account gets banned i will not be held responsible.

 First run get_cookie.py and get your gmail account cookies. ( NECESSARY i repeat it is NECESSARY )